Skip to main content

 Two years ago, nine months after the invasion of Ukraine, I was about to conduct a Remembrance Day service in St Andrew’s Anglican Church in Moscow – where I was the chaplain.
 On the opposite side of the road there was a group of about 20 protestors.
 They were chanting their slogans, in Russian, which included phrases like “defeat to the Anglo Saxon vampires”, Go home” and, best of all, “Freedom to Scotland”.
 It was very controlled, very organised – someone had brought along all the banners - and incidentally very illegal.
 The Russian authorities brought in a COVID law that said it was illegal to hold an outdoor protest where there is more than one person – and they forgot to lift it when the COVID risk was reduced.
 But, of course, the police were not going to intervene.

 So I decided, wearing my cassock, to go across the road to ask them what they were protesting about, and if they would respect a church service.
 They asked me, ‘Why are the NATO ambassadors gathering to celebrate the victory of England over Russia in the first world war?”
 I really thought that I had misunderstood.
-I pointed out that in both the first and second world war Russia and the UK were on the same side, and that at our Remembrance Day service, pre-Covid, we were always joined by a group of Soviet veterans who had fought with British forces in the Arctic convoys.
+When I realised I had understood correctly, I pointed out that in both the first and second world war Russia and the UK were on the same side, and that at our Remembrance Day service, pre-Covid, we were always joined by a group of Soviet veterans who had fought with British forces in the Arctic convoys.
 It really was a classic case of a group of people who were committed to a particular view of the world and had been fed fake news which they wanted to believe.

 I had crossed the road to them.
 They really needed, before they protested on the other side of the road, to cross the road to come to us.